jaraco/irc/README.rst

 * Data is not written asynchronously to the server (and DCC peers), i.e. the ``write()`` may block if the TCP buffers are stuffed.
 * Like most projects, documentation is lacking ...
+* DCC is not currently implemented in the asyncio-based versin

 Unfortunately, this library isn't as well-documented as I would like it to be.
 I think the best way to get started is to read and